Chemical formula: C₁₇H₁₉N₃O₃S Molecular mass: 345.416 g/mol PubChem compound: 9568614

 Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity.

 Esomeprazole has minor influence on the ability to drive and use machines.
-Adverse reactions such as dizziness (uncommon) and blurred vision (rare) has been reported.
+Adverse reactions such as dizziness (uncommon) and blurred vision (uncommon) have been reported.
 If affected patients should not drive or use machines.

 Headache, abdominal pain, diarrhoea and nausea are among those adverse reactions that have been most commonly reported in clinical trials (and also from post-marketing use).
 In addition, the safety profile is similar for different formulations, treatment indications, age groups and patient populations.
 No dose-related adverse reactions have been identified.